 In photography, making sense of some of the jargon can be a daunting task.
-That said, it’s key to knowing your way around your camera and taking excellent photos.
-One of the most confusing settings is ISO, which is one of the three factors of exposure along with shutter speed and aperture.
+Understanding certain terms and how they apply to your camera is key to taking excellent photos.
+One of the most confusing settings is ISO, which is one of the three factors of exposure, along with shutter speed and aperture.
 Fortunately for you, we’ve put together this simple explanation to help you better understand what happens when you change your camera’s ISO and how it will affect your images.

 First, let’s break down the initialism.
 ISO simply stands for the International Organization of Standardization, which is the main governing body that standardizes sensitivity ratings for camera sensors (among many other things).
 The term was carried over from film, when the ISO rating was known as the “film speed” and “ASA.”
 Having a standard of sensitivity is important, as it allows you to shoot the same ISO on different cameras and trust that the exposure value will be equal.

 With both analog and digital cameras, ISO refers to the same thing: The light sensitivity of either the film or imaging sensor.
 When you change the ISO on a digital camera, you’re rendering the sensor more or less sensitive to light.
 One of the greatest features of digital cameras — one that is often taken for granted — is their ability to change ISO on the fly.
 In the days of film, you were essentially stuck with whatever film speed you loaded into your camera, at least until you finished that particular roll.